Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

    :target: ../../_images/Bricklets/ambient_light_with_master_big.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Current12" in the Brick Viewer after you pressed "connect", select this tab.
+If you connect the Brick to the PC over USB, you should see a tab named "Current12 Bricklet" in the Brick Viewer after you pressed "connect", select this tab.
-If everything went as expected you can now see the exact current in ampere and a graph that shows the current over time.
+If everything went as expected you can now see the exact current in Ampere and a graph that shows the current over time.